I’m Christopher Neugebauer. I’m also on the internet in various places as chrisjrn:

 If you’re interested in what I’ve done professionally, you might want to start with my résumé, which I try my hardest to keep up-to-date.
 I also have a LinkedIn profile.

 I’m a serial conference organiser.
 I helped bring PyCon Australia 2012 and 2013 to Hobart, and since then have advised on PyCon Australia’s sponsorship, outreach, and inclusion efforts.
-I’m now in charge of linux.conf.au 2017, the 18th edition of Australasia’s premier Free and Open Source Software conference.
+I also ran linux.conf.au 2017, the 18th edition of Australasia’s premier Free and Open Source Software conference.

 You can also find me giving talks on free and open source software topics at conferences throughout the world.
 My talks page has links to videos of many of them, and my Lanyrd profile contains a complete list of talks, including those that don’t have videos.